Month: October 2013

 At the start of the week, I joined a corporate strategy meeting and found out about the seven fundamental principles that guide the work of the Red Cross, which include neutrality and impartiality.
 British Red Cross strategy is formed through an inclusive process of stakeholder engagement.

 Back at the GIS team, I have been getting to know the British Red Cross mapping tools and systems.
+Geographic Information Systems (GIS) are a powerful tool that can be useful in humanitarian work.

 Some fantastic feedback!